MCCRACK3N/Cars./README.md

 ####Lets Navigate the Server

 First lets head to: http://localhost:3000, this link(React) will take us to our homepage, where you can find easy access to the various other tabs we've created.
-Please follow below to get an indepth understand of the URLS.
+Please follow below to get an in depth understand of the URLS.

 ####Service API
 The following Service API's uses Restful methods  that enable the user to complete the following functionallity.